SingLEM: Single-Channel Large EEG Model: Method

 \subsection{Data Collection and Preprocessing}

 A large corpus of multi-channel EEG recordings was collected from the publicly available datasets listed in Table~\ref{tab:datasets}.
 Each dataset differs with respect to sampling rate, file format, montage, recording duration, subject cohort, and acquisition device.
-To unify datasets while preserving raw signal characteristics, we applied the following minimal preprocessing: \begin{enumerate} \item Band-pass filtering (0.5--50 Hz): zero-phase FIR filtering to remove drift and high-frequency noise. \item Notch filtering: to attenuate powerline interference. \item Resampling to 128 Hz: to standardize temporal resolution across datasets. \item Artifact rejection: any sample that exceeds $\pm 100 \mu V$ is discarded. \item Scaling: all data are multiplied by $10^4$ so that amplitudes fall within the range (-1, 1). \end{enumerate}
+To unify datasets while preserving raw signal characteristics, we applied the following minimal preprocessing: \begin{enumerate} \item Band-pass filtering (0.5--50 Hz): zero-phase FIR filtering to remove drift and high-frequency noise. \item Notch filtering: to attenuate powerline interference. \item Resampling to 128 Hz: to standardize temporal resolution across datasets. \item Artifact rejection: any sample that exceeds $\pm 100$ $\mu V$ is removed.
+Removed samples are treated as boundaries between continuous clean EEG segments. \item Scaling: all data are multiplied by $10^4$ so that amplitudes fall within the range (-1, 1). \end{enumerate}

-Following preprocessing, each channel’s waveform is transformed into a continuous 1D EEG signal with uniform sampling and a bounded amplitude.
+Following preprocessing, each channel is represented as one or more continuous clean EEG segments with uniform sampling and a bounded amplitude.